AlmogJakov/Efficient-dynamic-LIS-algorithms/README.md

 </td></tr>
 </table>

-<b>final result:</b>
+<b>Final result:</b>

-sum - represents the sum of LIS till this node. count - represents the number of LIS such that this node is the last number. child index - represents the index of the first child of this node.
+sum - represents the sum of LIS till this node.
+count - represents the number of LIS such that this node is the last number.
+child index - represents the index of the first child of this node.
 Therefore, the last element sum is the number of LIS (in red).
 & the number of rows is the length of the LIS.
 <table align="center">
 <tr><td>
 <p align="center"><img src="https://github.com/AlmogJakov/check/raw/main/LIS-NUM.jpg"/></p>